Redrot/redrot.github.io/talks.md

 - AMS Fall Southeastern Sectional Special Session
 - AMS Fall Western Sectional Special Session
 - Groups and Algebras in Bicocca for Young Algebraists (GABY 2024)
-- UCLA Algebra Seminar
-- Representation Theory and Related Geometry: Progress and Prospects (Nakano 60)
-- RPTU Kaiserslautern-Landau Algebra Seminar
-- Groups and their Actions: Algebraic, Geometric and Combinatorial Aspects

 ---

 ### 2024

 - Groups and Algebras in Bicocca for Young Algebraists (GABY 2024)
-> On endotrivial complexes and the generalized Dade group, June 2024
+> Endotrivial complexes, June 2024
 - RPTU Kaiserslautern-Landau Algebra Seminar
-> On endotrivial complexes and the generalized Dade group, June 2024
+> The classification of endotrivial complexes, June 2024
 - Groups and their Actions: Algebraic, Geometric and Combinatorial Aspects
-> On endotrivial complexes and the generalized Dade group, June 2024
+> Endotrivial complexes, June 2024
 - Representation Theory and Related Geometry: Progress and Prospects
 > Endotrivial complexes, May 2024
 - UCLA Algebra Seminar